 3. Bruce Tulgan – Management Fundamentals and Generational Leadership

-Fee range: $15,000–$30,000 | Best for: Manager-level audiences, generational management, onboarding and retention
+Budget $15,000–$30,000 for manager-level audiences, generational management, onboarding and retention.

 Bruce Tulgan is the founder of RainmakerThinking and one of the longest-serving researchers on management in America.
 He has been studying generational dynamics in the workforce since 1993 – starting with Managing Generation X – and has since written more than twenty-five books including It's Okay to Be the Boss, The 27 Challenges Managers Face, and The Great Generational Shift.